Mariano Moreno: Actions against royalists

 Although the Junta of Seville was defeated, a new one was created afterward, the Regency Council.
 The Primera Junta did not swear loyalty to it, but the Royal Audiencia did so in defiance of the local authority.
 The Junta summoned them, along with former viceroy Cisneros, and exiled them to Spain with the pretext that there was a threat to their lives.
 The Junta appointed new members for the Audiencia loyal to the revolution.
 Moreno wrote in the Gazeta that the Audiencia attacked the good faith of the government and that the Junta left their usual moderation for the safety of the people.

 The Junta was rejected in Montevideo, as was the exile of Cisneros and the former Audiencia.
 Moreno reacted immediately, replying to the Montevidean concerns.
 He supported the legitimacy of the Primera Junta by criticizing the Regency Council and stating that the overseas Spanish territories were equally capable of creating Juntas, as it was debated during the open cabildo.
 He also called for unity and support of the metropolis, and that both cities recognize Ferdinand VII as their legitimate monarch.
 He argued that the Junta treated the exiles initially with moderation, but their obstinacy, particularly on the part of Cisneros, generated popular discontent.
-Matías Irigoyen told the same thing to the British diplomat Lord Strangford in Río de Janeiro.
+Matías Irigoyen told the same thing to the British diplomat Lord Strangford in Rio de Janeiro.